mejorandro/growroutine-frontend/README.md

 ## 📌 Note for Visitors
 If you’re evaluating this project (e.g., as a hiring manager or collaborator):
-- The backend is where the **real AI engine** lives.
+- The backend is where the **AI engine** lives.
-- This frontend is actively evolving into a **dynamic, role-aware blog generator**.
+- This frontend is actively evolving into a **funnel‑based, role‑aware blog generator**.
-- Long‑term goal: a smooth, scannable UI for sharing backend insights at scale.
+- Long‑term goal: a **personalized daily AI briefing** platform that helps professionals stay updated and showcase their expertise.

----
+🌱 GrowPulse (subproduct of **GrowRoutine**) is not just about blogs — it’s about **scalable personal growth**: turning 1% daily improvements into global opportunities.